vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Event Hub data source

-For both projects, the first step is the same: set up an Event Hub data source.
+For both projects, the first step is the same: create an Event Hub data source and configure it.

-To do this, we create a new Azure Event Hub data source.
-Then, we enter the connection strings for both the Event Hub and the storage account.
+To configure the data source, we enter the connection strings for both the Event Hub and the storage account.
 We also enter the Event Hub name and the storage account name.

 ![Peakboard Azure Event Hub data source settings](/assets/2026-01-06/peakboard-azure-event-hub-data-source-settings.png)